commercionetwork/borsellino/README.md

 ### BLoC
 The whole project is based on the [BLoC Library](https://felangel.github.io/bloc/#/).
 Using it we can ensure separation of concerns between the logic and the presentation part.
-BLoC are all found inside the `lib/bloc` library and all act as a middle layer between the logic part and the view part, representing the presentation layer themselves.
+BLoC are all found inside the `lib/bloc` folder and all act as a middle layer between the logic part and the view part, representing the presentation layer themselves.

 We tried to follow the [architecture idea](https://felangel.github.io/bloc/#/architecture) that is described on the BLoC library page.
-This means we have the following code dependencies
+This means we have the following code dependencies:

 ```
 Page -> BLoC -> Repository -> Source